GeorgeDaoud3/SOFE4630U-MS4/README.md

             * After excluding the **voter ID** (for voter privacy policy), the voting information will be sent to the **voting record** service.
    3. A **voting record** service.
       * The service uses a **PostgreSQL** server to store the votes.
-      * Once, a **voting record** is received, it will be stored in a the **PostgreSQL** server.
+      * Once a **voting record** is received, it will be stored in a **PostgreSQL** server.
-      * Then a **A vote was recorded successfully** will be sent to the **voting machine**.
+      * Then, **A vote was recorded successfully** message will be sent to the **voting machine**.
    4. A **Google Pub/sub** for handling the communication between the microservices.
       * No IP or URL of the microservices is needed to exchange data.
-Only the **topic ID** is needed.
+Only the **topic ID** is required.
       * One topic will be used to exchange the data between the voting machine(s) and the two services.
       * A universally unique identifier (UUID) will be used to identify the vote during the processing by the services.
       * The message attributes will be set to filter the messages.
 Subscriptions will be created for the topic.
 Each will specify the condition of the received message (filter).
-Only messages with a matched filter conditions will be received by the Subscriber using the filtered subscription.
+The Subscriber will receive only messages with matched filter conditions using the filtered subscription.
-      * The attribute values set and filtered by each microservice as well as the message formats are shown in the following figure.
+      * The attribute values set and filtered by each microservice, as well as the message formats, are shown in the following figure.

         <img src="figures/subscription.jpg" alt="The message's attributes and format" width="930" />